kxmo/Conways-game-of-life/DESIGN.md

 The GameManager is not a necessary part of the UI but provides either continuous or timed execution of generations.
 This allows for UIs to be updated every X milliseconds and not need to manage the timing themselves.

 The GameManager also allows the game to be run for a fixed number of generations before stopping so is recommended as the mechanism to update the UI and manage the game state.

+# Tradeoffs

+## Third party libraries
+This application, like many, references external libraries.
+The parsing, for example, is provided by `lib/commons-cli-1.4/commons-cli-1.4.jar`.

+There are some known best practices when dealing with external libraries.
+For example it is well known that one should wrap any library functionality in another class or to expose the functionality in the library through an interface.
+This is done to prevent changes in the way the library is called from requiring changes everywhere the library functionality is used.
+The tradeoff is that it takes time and mental capacity to maintain the layer between the caller and the library functionality.

+The best practice for the integration of the library into the codebase is less clear.
+It is a divisive topic that has two main solutions:
+1. Reference specific library versions and download when needed
+2. Put third party binaries into version control

+### Referencing libraries pros:
+* Libraries do not take up space in VC
+* The line is not clear - are IDEs and language runtimes "third party libraries"?
+* It is very common in the web space (less common elsewhere?)

+### Referencing libraries cons:
+* Zero automatic guarantee that the third party library you have downloaded is the same as any other - the vender could update without changing the version number
+* Rely on a central repository (and all of the problems that come with it)

+### Storing libraries pros:
+* Everything required to build and run this software (except the environment) is provided
+* It is not possible to have out of sync versions[1]
+* No additional software required (build tools/scripts)

+### Storing libraries cons:
+* The library license may not allow redistribution
+* The repository is larger

+[1] If someone downloads the code and then replaces the library on their machine without pushing they are out of sync but this would only reasonably happen if the user was malicious; this is also easily fixed by downloading the original source again which, by definition, contains the correct library